FranciscoMCG/typescript-setup-tutorial/README.md

 #### Open your IDE of choice

-First, you’ll want to make sure it supports TypeScript.
+First, you’ll want to make sure it supports _TypeScript_.
 You might need to install additional plugin(s).
-Type the following line in your index.ts:
+Type the following line in your **index.ts**:

 ```javascript
 console.log("Hello World");
 ```

-At this point, your code hasn’t been compiled to JavaScript yet, therefore your browser won’t be able to read it.
+At this point, your code hasn’t been compiled to _JavaScript_ yet, therefore your browser won’t be able to read it.

 #### In your terminal, type